giovanniboscu/continuous-section-field/docs/write_sap2000_template_pack.md

 # `write_sap2000_template_pack` - Reference Documentation

-## Overview
+**## Overview

 `write_sap2000_template_pack` exports a **CSF (Continuous Section Field)** model to a structured plain-text file that can be used as input data for beam solvers such as **SAP2000** and **OpenSeesPy**, as well as for section verification and quality review.

-Despite its name, the function produces a **solver-agnostic export pack** — the output format is readable by any tool that can parse fixed-width text tables, including custom Python scripts and the companion `csf_template_pack_opensees.py` runner.
+Despite its name, the function produces a **solver-agnostic export pack** — the output format is readable by any tool that can parse fixed-width text tables.
 The function also optionally generates a **plot of the geometric property variation** along the member axis.